 If you witness a hazardous materials accident, call 911 or your local fire department immediately!

-What do I do if I hear a warning signal?
+What to do if you hear a warning signal

 - Listen to local radio or television stations for further information.

 - Always evacuate if told to do so.

 - Stay away from the accident site.

 - If you are outside - stay upwind, uphill, or upstream.
 Try to go at least one-half mile from the danger area.

 - Do not handle any items that could generate a spark or fire.
 Leave the area immediately!